davidkuda/ds_and_algs/go/algs4/heap/README.md

 ## Basic API

-Requirement: items must be comparable
+Requirement: items must be comparable, and immutable

 - pq.Insert(key T)
 - pq.DelMax() -> key T: Return and remove the largest key
 - pq.IsEmpty() -> bool
 - pq.Max() -> key T: Return the highest Key
 - pq.Size() -> int: number of entries in the pq

+other operations:
+- Remove an arbitrary item
+- Change the priority of an item

 ## Heaps